ncats/translator-modules/README.md

 Once the main Biolink Ontobio project has validated the pull request for the insertion of the *ignore_cache* flag, then this patch will not be required and these README instructions will be revised accordingly.

+# Translator Workflows

+The modules in this repository may be composed into larger scientific workflows, managed by suitable software frameworks.
+A number of execution frameworks for doing this have been explored to date within NCATS:

+1. Jupyter Notebooks (see https://github.com/ncats/translator-workflows for numerous examples)
+2. Python scripts: see the [WF2_automation.py script](direct-command-line-workflow2-script-usage) for an exemplar
+3. Using the Common Workflow Language (CWL) standard: see the [TranslatorCWL prototype here](./biocwl)

 ## Direct Command Line Workflow 2 Script Usage